History of the Jews in France: Recalled by Philip Augustus, 1198

-This century, which opened with the return of the Jews to France proper (then reduced almost to the Île de France), closed with their complete exile from the country in a larger sense.
+This century, which opened with the return of the Jews to France proper (then almost reduced to the Île de France), closed with their complete exile from the country in a larger sense.
 In July 1198, Philip Augustus, "contrary to the general expectation and despite his own edict, recalled the Jews to Paris and made the churches of God suffer great persecutions" (Rigord).
 The king adopted this measure from no good will toward the Jews, for he had shown his true sentiments a short time before in the Bray affair.
 But since then he had learned that the Jews could be an excellent source of income from a fiscal point of view, especially as money-lenders.
 Not only did he recall them to his estates, but he gave state sanction by his ordinances to their operations in banking and pawnbroking.
 He placed their business under control, determined the legal rate of interest, and obliged them to have seals affixed to all their deeds.
 Naturally, this trade was taxed, and the affixing of the royal seal was paid for by the Jews.
 Henceforward there was in the treasury a special account called "Produit des Juifs", and the receipts from this source increased continually.
 At the same time, it was in the interest of the treasury to secure possession of the Jews, considered a fiscal resource.
 The Jews were therefore made serfs of the king in the royal domain, just at a time when the charters, becoming wider and wider, tended to bring about the disappearance of serfdom.
 In certain respects their position became even harder than that of serfs, for the latter could in certain cases appeal to custom and were often protected by the Church; but there was no custom to which the Jews might appeal, and the Church laid them under its ban.
 The kings and the lords said "my Jews" just as they said "my lands", and they disposed in like manner of the one and of the other.
 The lords imitated the king: "they endeavored to have the Jews considered an inalienable dependence of their fiefs, and to establish the usage that if a Jew domiciled in one barony passed into another, the lord of his former domicil should have the right to seize his possessions."
 This agreement was made in 1198 between the king and the Count of Champagne in a treaty, the terms of which provided that neither should retain in his domains the Jews of the other without the latter's consent and furthermore that the Jews should not make loans or receive pledges without the express permission of the king and the count.
 Other lords made similar conventions with the king.
 Thenceforth they too had a revenue known as the Produit des Juifs, comprising the taille, or annual quit-rent, the legal fees for the writs necessitated by the Jews' law trials, and the seal duty.
 A thoroughly characteristic feature of this fiscal policy is that the bishops (according to the agreement of 1204 regulating the spheres of ecclesiastical and seigniorial jurisdiction) continued to prohibit the clergy from excommunicating those who sold goods to the Jews or who bought from them.